Connect with us

 Miscarriages are usually an uncontrollable experience.
 It’s not like abortion when you alter your body just to abort a baby.

-Lots of families are passing through pains because of miscarriages.
+Lots of families are passing through pain because of miscarriages.
 Some women have had more than 7 miscarriages before conceiving.
-No one wants to experience a miscarriage that’s why this article is for you.
-Learning the causes of miscarriage would bring some consciousness to your mind which would help you improve your chances of having a full-term pregnancy.
+No one wants to experience a miscarriage.
+That’s why this article is for you.
+Learning the causes of miscarriage would bring some consciousness to your mind, which would help you improve your chances of having a full-term pregnancy.

 What are the risk factors for a miscarriage?